 Self-Driving Car and Tired Driving Statistics

 As of the writing of this article, self-driving cars are still quite rare.
 In the past few years, there have only been a few reported incidents of accidents involving self-driving cars.
 In many crashes, the cause has actually been human-error, not the self-driving car.
 Many people have strong concerns about whether self-driving cars are safe, but many have a backup driver on-board and follow traffic laws to the letter.
-It is usually the other, human driver’s fault when an accident occurs.
+It is usually the other, the human driver’s fault when an accident occurs.

-In the 2017 Tempe, Arizona Uber crash, apparently the human driver, who failed to yield when making a left turn, crashed into the self-driving Volvo coming the other direction.
+In the 2017 Tempe, Arizona Uber crash, apparently the human driver, who failed to yield when making a left turn, crashed into the self-driving Volvo coming from the other direction.
 Similarly, in 2016, a human driver ran a red light and crashed into a Google self-driving car.
-A 2016 bus accident with a Google self-driving car and the deadly Tesla accident are the only widely-reported instances of self-driving accidents where any fault could be placed on the self-driving car.
+A 2016 bus accident with a Google self-driving car and the deadly Tesla accident is the only widely-reported instances of self-driving accidents where any fault could be placed on the self-driving car.

 Tired driving, on the other hand, is responsible for over a thousand deaths and a hundred thousand accidents every year.
 AAA reports that there is an 11.5% risk of a car accident when the driver has had less than four hours of sleep in the past 24 hours, compared to the 1.3% risk for drivers with sleep between six and seven hours.
-Similarly, driving with four or more hours less than your typical full-night’s rest may increase your accident rate by around 10.2 times.
+Similarly, driving with four or more hours less than your typical full night’s rest may increase your accident rate by around 10.2 times.